-- Make healthy dietary choices.
 We know that the standard American diet—which involves highly processed foods along with an abundance of sugar and fat—is not helpful for hormone balance.
 But research suggests that healthy diets caloric intake, and specific foods can actually improve hormonal health in a variety of ways.
 For example, a study by researchers at the University of Connecticut Research found that meals that include eggs and omega-3 fatty acids can help with insulin resistance and reducing cortisol levels.
 Researchers have also found that overweight and obese women who lose weight through calorie-restricted diets have lower estrogen and androgen levels, potentially lowering breast cancer risk.
 Consult with your health care practitioner to develop a dietary strategy to support your overall health.

-- Adopt a reasonable exercise plan.
 Regular, moderate exercise is good for the whole body.
 We often hear about how important exercise is for the cardiovascular system and even mental health, but studies show that exercise also has a positive impact on hormones—including estrogen, progesterone, testosterone, insulin, growth hormone, and DHEA.
 Speak with your doctor and see what kind of exercise regimen would be most helpful for your body.
 However, don’t overdo it; overtraining can be harmful and is a common cause of amenorrhea (the absence of menstruation), which can cause significant hormone-related problems.

-- Find ways to manage your stress.
 Elevated cortisol levels caused by chronic stress may cause symptoms like anxiety, depression, high blood pressure, and weight gain, all of which can be profoundly damaging.
 Additionally, upregulated cortisol can impact estrogen and testosterone levels, further disrupting hormonal balance.
 As such, managing stress is crucial for overall bodily health, as well as mental and emotional wellness.
 Luckily, there are many ways to minimize and cope with both acute and chronic stress, including adding a meditative practice to your daily routine, seeking guidance from a therapist, and investing in regular massage.
 Using these strategies, you may be able to balance your cortisol levels naturally.

-- Insist on healthy sleep habits.
 The final natural remedy we recommend is to prioritize your body’s most natural healing agent: sleep.
 Abundant, regular, high-quality sleep contributes greatly to your body’s natural regulation of insulin and cortisol.
 Strive for at least 7 uninterrupted hours of sleep per night, although you may need more to feel your best.
 Don’t use electronics in the hour before you plan to fall asleep.
 Try using blackout curtains or white noise to create a more favorable sleeping environment.
 Healthy sleep habits are crucial to overall health and may help you feel infinitely better in the long run.